"Direct evaluation" track

 Papers or projects posted in any other working paper (pre-print) series

-These are eligible (without author permission) if all authors
+These are eligible (without author permission) if all authors/all lead authors "have high professional status" or are otherwise less career-sensitive to the consequences of this evaluation.

-have tenure-track positions at top universities (e.g., top-20 globally by some credible rankings), or
+having a tenure-track positions at a top universities (e.g., top-20 globally by some credible ranking) and having published one or more papers in a "top-five-equivalent" journal, or

-On the other hand, if one or more authors is a PhD student close to graduation or an untenured academic outside a "top global program,’’ then we will ask for permission and potentially offer an embargo.
+On the other hand, if one or more authors is a PhD student or an untenured academic outside a "top global program,’’ then we will ask for permission and potentially offer an embargo.

 Last updated